Woodbank, Stockport

-Woodbank is a historical villa and park in Stockport, Greater Manchester, England.
-The surrounding park, east of Vernon Park, is known as Woodbank Memorial Park and covers approximately 49 acres.
+Woodbank is a Grade II* listed early 19th‑century villa in Stockport, Greater Manchester, England, set within Woodbank Memorial Park.
+Built between 1812 and 1814 to a Greek Revival design by Thomas Harrison for the industrialist Peter Marsland, it later served as a museum, art gallery and council offices.
+Donated to the borough in 1924, the building has since fallen vacant and is now on Historic England's Heritage at Risk Register.

 History

-The villa was built in 1812–14 by Thomas Harrison in the Greek Revival style for Peter Marsland, a prominent industrialist in the Stockport area.
+The villa was built between 1812 and 1814 by Thomas Harrison in the Greek Revival style for Peter Marsland, a prominent industrialist in the Stockport area.
 Woodbank was used as a museum and art gallery at one time.

-In 1924 Woodbank Villa was donated to the County Borough of Stockport; the parkland it stands in had been gifted to the council following the First World War.
+In 1924 Woodbank Villa was donated to the County Borough of Stockport.
+The surrounding park, east of Vernon Park and covering approximately 49 acres, had been gifted to the council following the First World War and is now known as Woodbank Memorial Park.

-It is recorded in the National Heritage List for England as a Grade II* listed building, having been designated on 10 March 1975.

-Woodbank Villa was used as council offices before being left vacant in 2009; a developer made plans to convert the hall into apartments in 2021, though the proposals were not taken forward.

-In December 2023, Stockport Council stated that they had allocated £250,000 to "address the decline of the historic hall", with asbestos removal having been completed before further works which include the demolition of modern outbuildings.
+On 10 March 1975, Woodbank Villa was designated a Grade II* listed building.
+It was used as council offices before being left vacant in 2009; a developer made plans to convert the hall into apartments in 2021, though the proposals were not taken forward.
+In December 2023, Stockport Metropolitan Borough Council (SMBC) stated that they had allocated £250,000 to "address the decline of the historic hall", with asbestos removal having been completed before further works which include the demolition of modern outbuildings.
 As of 2025, Woodbank Villa is on Historic England's Heritage at Risk Register, its condition classed as "very bad", with an "immediate risk of further rapid deterioration or loss of fabric."